JohnnyNeagoe/Spillor/README.md

 ## Features

-In profuction
+In production

 ## Installation / Instructions

-In profuction
+In production

 ## API Reference

-In profuction
+In production

 ## Tests